Support Now

 Three gaps.

-One building solves them.
+One complex solves them.

 Gap 01